-Over the last year, there has been a huge shift towards remote work, and it has had real-world consequences on the travel industry.
+Over the last year, there has been a huge shift towards remote work, especially for those working in the Digital Marketing Business, and it has had real-world consequences on the travel industry.

 With the need to commute into an office gone and many of us itching to ditch our home offices, the trend of remote work travel will continue to boom.